Design-Dude/ddBasecolor/README.md

 #### cmyk(c,m,y,k,a=1)
 Set the color to _c,m,y_ and _k_ values between 0 and 100.

-The _a_ value must be between 0 and 1.
-1 is default.
+_a_ is an opacity value between 0 and 1 where 1 is default and fully opaque.
 ```
 cmyk(); // get cmyk object {c:0,m:100,y:100,k:0} if cmyk is enabled
 cmyk(0,100,100,0,0.5); // set color to red from cmyk values, half transparent.
 ```

 #### hex(h)
-_h_ is a hexadecimal string.
+_h_ is a hexadecimal string, with or without transparency information.
 ```
 hex(); // get color as a hexadecimal string '#ff0000'
 hex('#ff0000'); // set color from hexadecimal string (alpha channel will be 1)